Beneficiaries Eligible for TRICARE and Medicare

 Medicare Part B Premiums

-If you're receiving Social Security Retirement, Social Security Disability or Railroad Retirement Board (RRB) benefits, your Part B premiums are taken from your monthly payment.
-If you aren't receiving any of these payments, you'll be billed quarterly for your Part B premiums.
+If you're getting Social Security Retirement or Disability, or Railroad Retirement Board (RRB) benefits, your Part B premiums are taken from your monthly payment.
+If not, you'll be billed quarterly for your Part B premiums.

-If your eligibility for Medicare changes or if you're unsure about your eligibility for TRICARE benefits, contact the nearest ID card office, or the Defense Manpower Data Center Support Office to check your eligibility status by calling toll-free, 1-800-538-9552.
+Call the Defense Manpower Data Center Support Office at 1-800-538-9552 if your eligibility for Medicare changes or if you're unsure about your eligibility for TRICARE.
 For questions about Medicare, call 1-800-MEDICARE or visit www.medicare.gov.